gvwilson/thirdbit/src/fiction/iffy/index.md

 Steam jetted out of the ground in some.
 Others showed shattered rock and fallen trees.
 And one—
-"One o' the greenhouses got hit," she said.
+"One o' the greenhouses is smashed up," she said.
 "Looks like a tree came down on it."

 Edson let out a long breath.